-Silent Bit: When directed to do special business (portrayal of an essential story point in pantomine, in a 4-shot or less), or a pantomine special business with actors to convey an essential story point in a close shot, such performance shall constitute a silent bit.
-Compensation for the day shall not be less than \$265.47 or prevailing rate in Los Angeles for such work, whichever is greater.
+Silent Bit: When directed to do special business (portrayal of an essential story point in pantomime, in a 4-shot or less), or a pantomime special business with actors to convey an essential story point in a close shot, such performance shall constitute a silent bit.
+Compensation for the day shall not be less than \$411.80 or prevailing rate in Los Angeles for such work, whichever is greater.

-Recording by Sideline Except for "leak through", if a sideline musician records Musicians: he/she shall be paid for a minimum of one recording session in addition to 100% of the sideline scale.
+Recording by Sideline Except for "leak through", if a sideline musician records Musicians: they shall be paid for a minimum of one recording session in addition to 100% of the sideline scale.

-25. ORCHESTRATOR
+23. ORCHESTRATOR